Can You Freeze Coffee Beans? Learn This Trick To Keep Coffee Fresh for Months

 3. Defrost Before Opening

 We’ve all seen what happens when you take something from the fridge or freezer and leave it at room temperature.
 Especially during the humid summer, condensation develops on the outside.
-You might not care about that on your orange juice container in the morning or your cold beer at night, but condensation on your frozen beans will negate all of the hard work you put in to preserve coffee quality.
+You might not care about that on your orange juice container in the morning or your cold beer at night, but condensation on your frozen beans will negate all of the hard work you put into preserving your beans.

 So let your frozen coffee beans defrost to room temperature before you break the vacuum seal.
 Once the container and the beans completely thaw, you can open it and use the beans.